Content can do more for your law firm than just marketing.

-Partners and associates are reportedly wielding significant bargaining power right now in the face of clients’ insatiable demand for legal services.
+Partners and associates are reportedly still wielding significant bargaining power in the face of clients’ insatiable demand for legal services.
 This bargaining power is being used in several ways, most notably to shape remote-work policies and demand signing bonuses that were once unheard of.

 There’s a good chance that you and your colleagues are seeing firsthand just how much bargaining power some of your partners and associates have.
 The ones that are in demand are fielding recruiting offers from your peer firms.
 And the partners and associates your firm is recruiting may make demands that would have been laughed off just a few short months ago, but are now no laughing matter to the multiple firms vying for their commitment to join them.